ClickHouse/ClickHouse/docs/en/operations/settings/query-complexity.md

 Cloud default value: half the memory amount per replica.

+## max_bytes_ratio_before_external_group_by {#settings-max_bytes_ratio_before_external_group_by}

+The ratio of used memory before enabling [GROUP BY in external memory](../../sql-reference/statements/select/group-by.md#select-group-by-in-external-memory) determines when this feature activates based on memory consumption.

+For example, if set to `0.6`, GROUP BY in external memory will be used once memory usage reaches `60%` of used memory for the query.

+Default value: `0.0`.

 ## max_bytes_before_external_sort {#settings-max_bytes_before_external_sort}

 Enables or disables execution of `ORDER BY` clauses in external memory.
 See [ORDER BY Implementation Details](../../sql-reference/statements/select/order-by.md#implementation-details)